 When the U.S. Army's chief of staff, Gen. Ray Odierno, identified the service's top three acquisition priorities in January, two were new ground vehicles.
 At the time, it was not much of a surprise—even at the end of a decade in which the service fell in love with the Stryker vehicle and spent almost $50 billion to build more than 25,000 Mine-Resistant Ambush-Protected (MRAP) variants.
 But there is a problem with those 25,000 MRAPs.
 Despite their ubiquity on the battlefields of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JLTV, GCV Survive But Face Competitions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JLTV, GCV Survive But Face Competitions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.